FDA warns L'Oreal about drug-like claims for anti-aging creams

-WASHINGTON U.S. regulators warned L'Oreal SA (OREP.PA), the world's biggest cosmetics group, to stop advertising skincare products using language that makes them sound like drugs.
+WASHINGTON, Sept 11 U.S. regulators warned L'Oreal SA, the world's biggest cosmetics group, to stop advertising skincare products using language that makes them sound like drugs.

 The U.S. Food and Drug Administration said Lancome USA, a L'Oreal unit, claimed some of its skin creams could "boost the activity of genes" or "stimulate cell regeneration" to reduce signs of aging.